 Ford’s newest EV models include the Ford Mustang Mach-E and the F-150 Pickup truck.
-According to Morgan Stanley analysts, Ford’s EV Mustang Mach-E launch was successful, with the Electric Mustang stealing vital market share from Tesla’s Y Model.
-This article will dive into the Ford Stock Forecast.
+According to Morgan Stanley analysts, Ford’s EV Mustang Mach-E launch was successful, with the Electric Mustang stealing vital North American market share from Tesla’s Y Model.
+For now, the companies promising EV business will remain with the Ford domain instead of becoming an independant spin-off.
+Its EV business will be called Ford-E, while its combustion engine business will be Ford-Blue and its software business will be Ford Pro.

 Firstly, over the past 12 months we have seen a shift of great magnitude towards the electric vehicle industry.
 This paradigm shift has had a flow on effect on investors, driving EV interest to an all time high.
 Ford Motors is now in the process of shifting its resources towards delivering Electric Vehicles, in hopes of capitalising on the vastly growing $280 Billion EV market.

 On September 27, Ford announced its plan to bring Electric Vehicles to scale in the United States with the “largest and most advanced auto production complex” in the companies extensive history.
 Ford plans to open a new Mega campus in Tennessee and Twin Battery Plants in Kentucky.
-Ford will inject $11.4 Billion into the manufacturing projects which are expected to begin production in 2025.
+Ford will inject $11.4 Billion into the manufacturing projects which will begin production in four years.

 In addition to manufacturing EV’s, the company is also investing in battery technology to equip the business to design and manufacture its own batteries.
 Ford has also made headway in driving greater connectivity by launching Ford Pro, a seperate business under the Ford umbrella that will improve uptime, cost and performance of EV fleets.

-“I’m excited about what Ford+ means for our customers, who will get new and better experiences by pairing our iconic, world-class vehicles with connected technology that constantly gets better over time…This is our biggest opportunity for growth and value creation since Henry Ford started to scale the Model T, and we’re grabbing it with both hands.”said Ford President and CEO Jim Farley in Q4 earnings release
+“This is our biggest opportunity for growth and value creation since Henry Ford started to scale the Model T, and we’re grabbing it with both hands.”said Ford President and CEO Jim Farley on Ford+ initiative

 Ford Stock Forecast: What is Wallstreet Predicting?

-The general sentiment across the board of Wallstreet analysts on Ford stock is currently neutral.
-The average price target across the board stands at $16.26, implying a slight downside from the current trading price.
-This of course isn’t always bad news, as it can show investors are willing to pay more now based on the companies long term prospects.
+The general sentiment across the board of Wallstreet analysts on Ford stock is currently mixed.
+The average price target across the board stands at $21.96, implying a Ford has substantial room to grow from its current price of $16 a share.

-What to take away from Ford’s recent Q3 earnings
+Ford Stock Forecast: What to take away from Ford’s recent Q4 earnings

-Looking ahead, Wallstreet institutions predict Ford to generate $126.83 Billion in revenue in 2021.
-The forecast from analysts implies a 9.90% growth YOY, outstretching the companies results in 2020.
+Looking ahead, Wallstreet institutions predict Ford to generate $146.17 Billion in revenue in 2022.
+The forecast from analysts implies a 15% growth YOY, however questions remain with supply chain constraints and additional market volatility concerns.

 Ford is investing in strategic areas like Electric Vehicles, connected services and autonomous vehicles.
 The CFO affirmed they are confident this investment will provide fortification of the balance sheet and fuel growth in the future.